akullpp/awesome-java/README.md

 * [Jenkins](http://jenkins-ci.org/) - Provides server-based deployment services.
 * [TeamCity](http://www.jetbrains.com/teamcity/) - JetBrain's CI solution with a free version.
 * [Travis](https://travis-ci.org) - Hosted service often used for open source projects.

+## CSV

+* Frameworks and libraries that simplify reading/writing CSV data.*

+* [uniVocity-parsers](https://github.com/uniVocity/univocity-parsers) - One of the fastest and most feature-complete CSV parsers for Java.
+Also comes with parsers for TSV and fixed width records.

 ## Database